-Home schooling places additional demands on a parents who will need to become familiar with what their child should be learning.
-Indeed, in some cases, parents creating their child’s curriculum for study at home.
-Parents who choose home education for their children need to be able to mentor a child and ensure it is making progress on a course of study.
-For instance, if a child needs immediate help from their tutor, they should be encouraged to be pro-active in seeking their assistance.
+Home schooling places additional demands on parents, who will need to become familiar with what their child should be learning.
+Indeed, in some cases, parents create their child’s curriculum for study.
+Parents who choose home education for their children need to be able to mentor them and ensure they are making progress on a course of study.
+For instance, if a child needs immediate help from their tutor, they should be encouraged to be proactive in seeking their assistance.

 If you wish to discuss home education with one of our student advisers, please contact us.
 They will be ready to answer any questions you may have about home schooling.